Letting Go With Love: What Really Happened With Sapio

 He wasn’t doing anything wrong.

-But he also wasn’t doing anything with me anymore.
+But he also wasn’t doing enough with me anymore.

 We weren’t sharing meals like we used to.